-- opportunities for increasing public sector revenue have become severely constrained; - employment in the sheltered private sector services is particularly vulnerable to the negative impact of social security contributions and consumption taxes; and - opportunities for egalitarian cross-subsidization in private sector employment relationships through solidaristic wage policy and social policies raising reservation wages are generally being reduced.
+• opportunities for egalitarian cross-subsidisation in private sector employment relationships, through solidaristic wage policy and social policies raising reservation wages, are generally being reduced.

-From the perspective of welfare state goals, however, it matters more that these constraints are confronted by very different types of welfare states, with different employment structures, different revenue structures and different policy legacies - all of which affect their greater or lesser vulnerability to competitive pressures, the major problems which they presently have to face, and the policy options that might be effective in coping with these problems.
+From the perspective of welfare state goals, however, it matters more that these constraints are confronted by very different types of welfare states, with different employment structures, different revenue structures and different policy legacies.
+These all affect their greater or lesser vulnerability to competitive pressures, the major problems that they presently have to face, and the policy options that might be effective in coping with these problems.